anoma/nspec/docs/architecture-2/ordering/execution.md

 - a [[TxFingerprint]]
 - a hash of the transaction candidate

-For each mempool worker, tiemstamp ordering should be consistent with the lexicographic order of _batch number_ and _transaction number_ (where the latter is unique w.r.t. each batch).
+For each mempool worker, timestamp ordering should be consistent with the lexicographic order of _batch number_ and _transaction number_ (where the latter is unique w.r.t. each batch).